jbabyhacker/ominous/README.md

 #### OS Support

   Ominous has been tested on Mac OS X but it should also work on linux.
-  Windows support is unknown because the serial communication code works on POSIX systems only.
+Serial communication code works on POSIX systems only.

 #### Dependencies